 The only other mechanics you will need to do to the engine itself is to adapt the top of the check valve to fit a steam line.
 I just screwed in an air chuck quick connect so I can use an airline, but I am sure you can use a metal line if that makes you more comfortable.

 To start the engine you have to add the steam and then somehow turn the flywheel to start the process.
-I am not happy with this procedure, as I am afraid I may end up hurting myself when everything starts to move, but so far I haven’t had any Tex Grebner moments…
+I am not happy with this procedure.
+Mostly because I am afraid I may end up hurting myself when everything starts to move.
+However, so far I haven’t had any Tex Grebner moments…

-To be quite honest, converting a steam engine in this manner is relatively cheap – even buying everything new, I am still around $50.00 with the $30.00 check valve being the most expensive part.
-It is also a lot easier than I imagined, however, learning about steam generation has caused me a lot of anxiety and has taken up the most time in this project.
+To be quite honest, converting a steam engine in this manner is relatively cheap.
+Even buying everything new, I am still around $50.00 with the $30.00 check valve being the most expensive part.
+It is also a lot easier than I imagined.
+However, learning about steam generation has caused me a lot of anxiety.
+Research has taken up the most time in this project.

 Creating steam, especially under pressure, is dangerous.
 A mistake in this process turns into bomb pretty quickly, and a leak can actually melt your face off.
-Because of this I have decided to totally separate the boiler discussion into its own post, Stay tuned and It will probably be up in a couple weeks.
+I have decided to totally separate the boiler discussion into its own post.